-After finishing my Bachelor, I gained work experience in a translation company figuring out how machine translation research can be applied to the “real world” in order to actually assist human translators.
+After finishing my Bachelor, I gained work experience in a translation company by figuring out how machine translation research can be applied to the “real world” in order to actually assist human translators.

 The rise of artificial neural network models brought me back to university and I completed my Master at the LMU in Munich while working at the Munich Center for Machine Learning on representation learning for natural language, supervised by Hinrich Schütze.